NovakLab/RiskSignature/README.md

 Description

-“riskSignature.R” defines a workflow to reproduce Risk Signature classifications from the publication.
-Input required is a normalized bulk-RNAseq expression profile.
+"riskSignature.R" defines a workflow to reproduce risk signature classifications from the publication.
+The input required is a normalized DLBCL bulk-RNAseq expression profile at diagnosis.
 It is suggested to length-normalize the input with log2(TPM+1).
 Input data must be formatted with row names as ensemblID and column names as sampleID.
 To generate the score, this workflow implements R package SingScore.
-An up-regulated geneset and a down-regulated geneset of risk associated features along with a list of background genes are provided.
-An option is provided to include the “gene_background”.
-This is the set of attributes included in the original risk score generation.
-When set to TRUE the input dataset is subset to contain only genes which are also present in the training dataset.
+An up-regulated geneset, a down-regulated geneset of risk-associated features, and a list of background genes are provided.
+An option is implemented to include the "gene_background," which is the set of attributes included in the original risk score generation.
+When set to TRUE, the input dataset is subset to contain only genes present in the training dataset.

 Included

-1. riskSignature.R - R function which returns a dataframe of score information and risk classification
+1. riskSignature.R - R function which returns a data frame of score information and risk classification
 2. riskgenes - Table consisting of RNA risk signature genes and direction
 3. background - Table consisting of a "universe" of genes analyzed during model training

 This package depends on R version >= 3.5.0